The Raccoons: Telecast and home media

-The Raccoons ran on CBC for six years from November 11, 1985 until March 19, 1991 in Canada.
-It was also aired in many countries all over the world, including the U.S. and the United Kingdom, as well as many countries in Continental Europe.
-In Canada, it was shown on CBC on Monday evenings for the first season and was shown in a block consisting of The Wonderful World of Disney and Fraggle Rock on Sundays for the next two seasons until moving to Wednesdays in its fourth, sharing an hour block with The Beachcombers and then eventually Tuesdays in its fifth and final season.
-In the U.S., the show ran on The Disney Channel for seven years from July 4, 1985 until August 28, 1992.
+The Raccoons ran on CBC for six years from 11 November 1985 until 19 March 1991 in Canada.
+It was also broadcast in several countries around the world, including the U.S. and the United Kingdom, as well as many countries in Continental Europe.
+In Canada, it aired on CBC on Monday evenings for the first season and was shown in a block consisting of The Wonderful World of Disney and Fraggle Rock on Sundays for the next two seasons until moving to Wednesdays in its fourth, sharing an hour block with The Beachcombers and then eventually Tuesdays in its fifth and final season.
+In the U.S., the show ran on The Disney Channel for seven years from 4 July 1985 until 28 August 1992.
 In the late 1990s, Trio, a now-defunct U.S. cable network then partially owned by the CBC, aired repeats of the show.

-In the United Kingdom, the BBC broadcast the series from 1987 with repeats until 2002 as part of its children's programming strand Children's BBC (now called CBBC).
+In the United Kingdom, the BBC broadcast the series from 1987 to 1992, with repeats until 2002, as part of its children's programming strand Children's BBC (now called CBBC).
 During this time, it was shown on the Saturday morning children's show Going Live!.
 In the late 2000s, repeats of the show aired on Boomerang.

 In the U.S., Embassy Home Entertainment released the specials and Season 1 on home video from 1982 until 1987.
 Embassy also released the specials on Laserdisc, CED and Betamax formats.
 Other distributors, such as Catalyst and GoodTimes Home Entertainment also released the Raccoons specials and episodes on VHS.

 In the United Kingdom, Embassy Home Entertainment released the four Raccoons specials on VHS in the mid-1980s, before the distribution rights went to Channel 5 Video (a division of Polygram Video) in 1986.
 They re-released the four specials on video, and released another video called The Raccoons Big Surprise with two Season 1 episodes "Surprise Attack" and "Going It Alone" (Cat.
 No. CFV 05042).
 Then, three videos with Season 2 episodes were released, the first two were released by Picture Music International (PMI) that included "Double Play" and "The Sweet Smell of Success" on volume 1, released in 1988 and then "Blast from the Past" and "Power Trip" on volume 2, released in 1989.
 Then Video Collection International Ltd. released a third tape which contained the episodes "Stop The Clock" and "The Artful Dodger" on 13 August 1990 (Cat No. VC1191).
 That same tape was re-released again by Video Collection International Ltd. on 22 July 1991, as part of their Children's Club range (Cat No. KK0019).